The Sabres of Paradise

 The Sabres of Paradise were a British electronic music group from London.
 They consisted of Andrew Weatherall, Jagz Kooner, and Gary Burns.

 History

 The Sabres of Paradise were formed in London, England in 1992.
 Andrew Weatherall formed the group with engineers Jagz Kooner and Gary Burns and became responsible for the Sabresonic warehouse raves.
 The group's debut studio album, Sabresonic, was released in 1993.
 It peaked at number 29 on the UK Albums Chart.
 NME named it the 23rd best album of 1993.
 The group released Haunted Dancehall in 1994.
 It peaked at number 57 on the UK Albums Chart.
 NME named it the 47th best album of 1994.
 It was included on the list of 1001 Albums You Must Hear Before You Die.
 The group released Sabresonic II in 1995.
 It peaked at number 88 on the UK Albums Chart.

 The group dissolved in 1995.
 Weatherall went on to form Two Lone Swordsmen with Keith Tenniswood while Kooner and Burns carried on working together with The Aloof.

+Weatherall died in 2020.
+At his funeral, Kooner and Burns met for the first time in years and started to get in touch more.
+In October 2024, The Sabres of Paradise announced that they would reunite to play the Primavera Sound festival in Barcelona for June 2025, their first shows in 30 years.